AArtery

 Upstream limits

-Artery's quota is independent of upstream limits.
-Even under your Artery quota, you can hit upstream throttling — those surface as upstream_rate_limited (HTTP 429 with provider set):
+Artery's organization quota is independent of provider limits.
+Even while the organization has quota remaining, an upstream can throttle Artery.
+Those errors surface as upstream_rate_limited (HTTP 429 with provider set):

 ProviderLimitNotes